JackGarrard/mblazonry_ARI/source/_patterns/00-atoms/forms/00-text-field.md

 title: Multi-purpose text input for mBlazonry components
 ---

-This multi-purpose text input is meant to be used with mBlazonry components
+This multi-purpose text input is meant for standard user inputs.
+This is a default text field and can by used in a variety of manners.